heigvd-software-engineering/grpc-examples/kubernetes/README.md

 # Kubernetes

-This document explains how to deploy the java-server gRPC service on Kubernetes
+This document explains how to deploy the java-server gRPC service on Kubernetes.

 ## Prerequisite